Red box (phreaking)

-A red box is a phreaking device that generates tones to simulate inserting coins in pay phones, thus fooling the system into completing free calls.
+A red box is a phreaking device that generates tones to simulate inserting coins in pay phones, thus fooling the Automated Coin Toll System (ACTS) into completing free calls.
 In the United States, a nickel is represented by one tone, a dime by two, and a quarter by a set of five.
 Any device capable of playing back recorded sounds can potentially be used as a red box.
 Commonly used devices include modified Radio Shack tone dialers, personal MP3 players, and audio-recording greeting cards.

 History

 The term "red box" to refer to a phreaking box dates to 1973 or earlier.
 Red box use became more widespread in the 1990s following the publication in 2600 Magazine of instructions on how to make a red box by replacing a crystal oscillator in a tone dialer.
 Red boxes grew obsolete in the 2000s as phone systems in the US and other nations updated their signaling technology.